“Can I send a picture of my dog to my team?”

 People can connect better when seeing each other’s body language, expressions, and gestures.

-Performance reviews, appraisals, feedback sessions, training sessions, client reviews, etc., require a human touch that is possible only with face-to-face meetings.
+Performance reviews, appraisals, feedback sessions, training sessions, client reviews, etc., require a human touch, which is possible only with face-to-face meetings.
 Also, daily syncs for daily updates and scrum meetings must be in person or over a video call.

 Refer to this rulebook we swear by for virtual team meeting etiquette and best practices for your next meeting.